Table of Contents

 Step 4.
 In the Pictures drop-down menu, select a destination for the scan.
 Here, I select the "Picture" folder.

 Step 5.
-Select a size for the bounding box.
-US Letter is the default, and you can opt to draw several bounding boxes to scan several portions of the document.
+Select a file size for the bounding box.
+US Letter is the default, and you can draw several bounding boxes to scan several document portions.
 Then, click "Scan" to start the scan.
 It is saved to the location you chose.

-Your scanned files can show up in different places depending on what brand of scanner you use, and the storage location you choose.
-If you fail to find the scanned files, you can also turn to EaseUS hard drive recovery software.
-It can scan your whole disk or partition to help you find the lost or existing files.
+Your scanned files can show up in different places depending on what brand of scanner you use and the storage location you choose.
+If you fail to find the scanned files, you can also turn to deep scan recovery with EaseUS Data Recovery Wizard.
+It can scan and recover formatted hard drive to help you find lost or existing files.

 Was This Page Helpful?